Kia Sportage: Safety

+Engines

 Third generation (SL; 2010)

-The SL series Sportage was released to Asian and European markets in April 2010, the North and Central American markets in August 2010, and the Australian market in October 2010, for the January 2011 model year.
-Two engines were available, a 2.0-liter Hyundai R diesel engine with 184 hp, and a 2.0-liter Theta T-GDI gasoline engine.
+The SL series Sportage was released to Asian and European markets in April 2010, the North and Central American markets in August 2010, and the Australian market in October 2010, for the 2011 model year.
+Two engines were available, a 2.0-litre Hyundai R diesel engine with 184 hp, and a 2.0-litre Theta T-GDi petrol engine.
 In China, it was released by Dongfeng Yueda Kia in October 2010 and called the Sportage R, and was to be built and marketed alongside the previous generation rather than as a replacement for it.

 The Sportage won the 2011 Car of the Year (originally "Auto roku 2011 na Slovensku") in Slovakia and "Truck of the Year" nomination of International Car of the Year.
 It was top of the JD Power Survey for 2012, the only car in the survey to score five stars across all categories, from mechanical reliability to ownership costs and the dealer experience.
 In South Africa, it took the 2013 Standard Bank People's Wheels Award for "SUVs and Crossovers – City & Suburban".